 In determining fair value measurements, we follow the provisions of Codification Topic 820, Fair Value Measurements and Disclosures.
 Codification Topic 820 defines fair value, establishes a framework for measuring fair value under GAAP and enhances disclosures about fair value measurements.
 The topic provides a consistent definition of fair value which focuses on an exit price, which is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The topic also prioritizes, within the measurement of fair value, the use of market-based information over entity-specific information and establishes a three-level hierarchy for fair value measurements based on the nature of inputs used in the valuation of an asset or liability as of the measurement date.
-As of March 31, 2023 and December 31, 2022, the carrying amounts of cash and cash equivalents, accounts receivable, inventory, prepaid expenses and other current assets, other assets, accounts payable and accrued expenses approximate fair value because of their short-term nature.
+The topic also prioritizes, within the measurement of fair value measurements based on the nature of inputs used in the valuation of an asset or liability as of the measurement date.
+As of September 30, 2023 and December 31, 2022, the carrying amounts of cash and cash equivalents, accounts receivable, inventory, prepaid expenses and other current assets, other assets, accounts payable and accrued expenses approximate fair value because of their short-term nature.
 The amount outstanding under our bank debt facilities is measured at carrying value in our accompanying balance sheets.
 Our bank debt facilities are valued using Level 2 inputs.
 The three-level hierarchy is as follows: